 It doesn’t surprise me they were in search of recipes for these two species, which, from my experience are really overlooked by Americans.
 I suspect they aren’t as popular for a number of reasons, but here are the first ones that come to mind: Slippery jacks have a “different” texture, and milkcaps have a reputation for being feasted upon by bugs.
 I can attest though that large, pristine fruitings of saffron milkcaps can be found, at the right time that is.

 I’ll share some more of these in the future, but for now here’s my favorite: Catalan Saffron Milkcaps.
-I got the idea for it after reading a passage in a very cool book, which I can also send you a pdf copy of if you want, just shoot me a message or comment.
-The book is called “Mushrooms and Russia In History”, and it’s authored by a very interesting and knowledgeable couple: Valentina Pavlovna Wasson, and Gordon Wasson, who also wrote about the SOMA, but that’s another story.
+I got the idea for it after reading a passage in a great book: “Mushrooms and Russia In History”, and it’s authored by a very interesting and knowledgeable couple: Valentina Pavlovna Wasson, and Gordon Wasson, who also wrote about the SOMA, but that’s another story.
 See and download your own copy of the book for free here.

 In the book, Valentina waxes about the fascination of mushrooms by different cultures, and discusses specific favorites of Europeans from different regions.
 In the excerpt, Valentina is talking about saffron milkcaps, which the Spanish call either “rovellons” or “nizcalos”.
 (Catalonia is a region in Eastern Spain)

 all: he honors it above the cepe de Bordeaux.
 He puts his mess of rovellons into